Bruno Silva-Santos Lab

 » Ongoing Research Projects

-“Differentiation of pro-inflammatory T cell subsets in vivo”.
+2010-2015 European Research Council, Starting Grant, Project 260352: Differentiation of pro-inflammatory T cell subsets in vivo

 » Science and Society Activities

-Prof. Adrian Hayday, King’s College London, UK
+• Prof. Adrian Hayday, Cancer Research UK and King’s College London, UK

-Dr. Antonella Viola, Instituto Humanitas, Milan, Italy.
+• Dr. Antonella Viola, Instituto Humanitas, Milan, Italy

 Receive school visits in the lab to promote science divulgation, namely to students of the second grade.